Changes in electric-field noise due to thermal transformation of a surface ion trap: Auger spectroscopy

 \section{Auger spectroscopy}

-We reported, in Fig.~\ref{fig:heat_rep_surface_frac}, the elemental composition of the ion trap surface at various times throughout a series of surface treatment experiments.
-The full measured Auger spectra from which these compositions were extracted are presented in Fig.~\ref{fig:auger_raw}.
-All measurements were performed \textit{in situ}, as in vacuum was not broken between surface treatments and Auger spectroscopy measurements.

 In comparing Auger spectra measured before and after argon ion milling, it is evident that the composition of the ion trap surface changed significantly as a result of milling.
 In contrast, the relative peak magnitudes were much less affected by heat treatments.
 The relative surface fractions of identified elements are compared before and after three heat treatments in Fig.~\ref{fig:surf_frac_changes_line_recrystal}.
-There are no consistent, statistically significant trends in the surface composition changes that took place before and after thermal transformations.
+With the possible exception of a drop in Argon level, there are no consistent, statistically significant detectable trends in the surface composition.
 Small variations between measurements are expected as each scan was performed on a slightly different location on the substrate.

+We reported, in Figs.~\ref{fig:heat_rep_surface_frac} and \ref{fig:surf_frac_changes_line_recrystal}, the elemental composition of the ion trap surface at various times throughout a series of surface treatment experiments.
+The Auger spectra from which these compositions were extracted are presented in Fig.~\ref{fig:auger_raw}.
+All measurements were performed \textit{in situ}, as in vacuum was not broken between surface treatments and Auger spectroscopy measurements.